Delivering meaningful learning experiences with Jen Jones

 “It was 2003 and I started a Google site when Google sites were like before Wikis.
 And so I started that and that was really my first online presence.
 Put stuff out there and I did it for no money.
 I did it for no other reason than to just share literacy goodness with the world, like for the greater good, for like, for student interaction everywhere.”

-Jen Jones
+- Jen Jones

 Ryan, having previous experience as an educator, resonates with Jen.
-He adds that educators recognize the value of buying content that improves a process or understanding of a topic.
+He adds that educators recognize the value of buying content that helps accelerate a process or understanding of a topic.
 And this is exactly what a Teacherpreneur is—an educator that really knows their audience and has the background and resources to deliver quality content that helps improve other educators’ processes.

 What is Jen’s process for content creation?